-Zostel is the only hostel in the Bir-Billing area, apart from many guesthouses.
+Zostel is the only hostel in the Bir Billing area (at the time of my visit), apart from many guesthouses.
 Having been to many of their properties across India, I was expecting the same at Bir as well.
-And needless to say, Zostel won my heart again for all things that I love about them!
+And needless to say, Zostel Bir won my heart again for all things that I love about them!

 Located away from the busy street, the hostel has been built around the theme to depict Chaugan, the village where Zostel is located in Himachal Pradesh.

 Vibrant prayer flags welcomed me at the gate as I got down from my cab in the morning.
 The smiling wall art of the Dalai Lama looked refreshing.
 I could already feel the vibes of the place despite having just landed!

 Their spacious common room or lounge is not only colourful but surrounded by walls adorned with wonderful pictures of the places and people on board, a mini-library, fancy sitting area, and neatly arranged cupboards equipped with interesting board games.

 If you have been to other Zostels, you’ll find the living room to be small.
 But the decor and the impeccable wall art wins over you too quickly for you to notice this!

 As usual, the well-laid dorms at Zostel would entice the travelers like it did to me.
 They have two deluxe rooms on the first floor apart from three standard rooms and three dorms.
 I loved the contemporary decor of the rooms with minimal design, which made it look simple but elegant.